 My research agenda builds on the following research projects and experiences, as documented in my publications and presentations, as well as in work in preparation / under review:

 Exploring Socio-Emotional Motivations, Information Sharing, and Community Coherence in Academia StackExchange (since July 2016; in final writing stages): This project looks to further our understanding of the social and emotional reasons and motivations that lead users to ask and answer questions and otherwise participate, interact, and share information on social questioning-and-answering sites.
 It employs content analysis, a survey, and semi-structured interviews to explore users’ socio-emotional motivations and the influence of these motivations on the potential coherence of communities around their questioning, answering, and interactions in the Academia section of StackExchange, a social Q&A site for academics and higher education students.
 Analysis draws from the literature on socio-emotional motivations, Burnett and Jaeger’s theory of information worlds, and the concept of coherence from Star’s boundary object theory.
 I am grateful for funding from a Support for the Advancement of Scholarship (SAS) Grant provided by the University of Alberta Faculty of Education.

-Immigrants’ Information Values, Sharing, and Cultural Memory: Interactions with ICT Use in an Online Community (since September 2015; in final writing stages): This is collaborative research with Alyssa Hyduk (my research assistant for 2015–16 and a MLIS student at the University of Alberta) investigating how the information and communication technologies used by immigrant and expatriate members of an online community interact with the information values and information sharing behaviours of community members and the cultural memory established by the community.
-We are drawing on Burnett and Jaeger’s theory of information worlds and key concepts from the literature on cultural memory.
+Immigrants’ Information Values, Sharing, and Cultural Memory: Interactions with ICT Use in an Online Community (since September 2015; in final writing stages): This is collaborative research with Alyssa Hyduk (my research assistant for 2015-16 and a MLIS student at the University of Alberta) investigating how the information and communication technologies used by immigrant and expatriate members of an online community interact with the information values and information sharing behaviours of community members and the cultural memory established by the community.
+We drew on Burnett and Jaeger's theory of information worlds and key concepts from the literature on cultural memory.
 This project is partially funded through a Start Up Grant provided to me by the University of Alberta Faculty of Education.